60th Annual Veteran’s Day Tribute

-U.S. Air Force Col. Edward Szczepanik, 6th Air Refueling Wing commander, interacts with veterans and their families during the 60th Annual Veterans Day Tribute held at Veterans Memorial Park and Museum, Tampa, Florida, Nov.
+Footage captured during the 60th Annual Veterans Day Tribute held at Veterans Memorial Park and Museum, Tampa, Florida, Nov.
 11, 2024.
-This event allowed service members to reconnect with each other and honor fellow veterans.
+The event celebrated military service members and provided family-friendly games and music.
 (U.S. Air Force photo by Airman 1st Class Alicia Campbell)

 |Date Taken: